tdlangland/strava-stats/README.md

 # Maybe some summary statisitics about those routes?
 pprint(routes.route_stats())

-# What are your favorite places to start and activity?
+# What are your favorite places to start activities?
 routes.favorite_launches()

 # I want a heatmap just for myself!